-Chinampa system farming is a form of ancient raised field agriculture, used by American communities beginning at least as early as the 10th century AD.
+Chinampa system farming (sometimes called floating gardens) is a form of ancient raised field agriculture, used by American communities beginning at least as early as the 10th century AD.
 The word chinampa is from a Nahuatl (native Aztec) word, chinamitl, meaning an area enclosed by hedges or canes.
 The term refers today long narrow garden beds, separated by canals.
 The garden land is built up from the wetland by stacking alternating layers of lake mud and thick mats of decaying vegetation; this process is typically characterized by exceptionally high yields per unit of land.

 Ancient chinampa fields are difficult to identify archaeologically, if they've been abandoned and allowed to silt over: however, a wide variety of remote sensing techniques have been used with considerable success.
 Other information about chinampas includes archival colonial records and historic texts, ethnographic descriptions of historic period chinampa farming schemes, and ecological studies on modern ones.
 Historical mentions of chinampa gardening date to the early Spanish colonial period.

 Ancient chinampa systems have been identified throughout the highland and lowland regions of both continents of the Americas, and are also currently in use in highland and lowland Mexico on both coasts; in Belize and Guatemala; in the Andean highlands and Amazonian lowlands.
 Chinampa fields are generally about 4 meters (13 feet) wide, but can be 400-900 m (1,300-3,000 ft) in length.

 The benefits of a chinampa system are that the water in the canals provides a consistent passive source of irrigation.
 Chinampa systems, as mapped by Morehart in 2012, include a complex of major and minor canals, which act both as freshwater arteries and provide access to and from the fields.